NEIWPCC Executive Committee Member

 Representative of the Massachusetts Department of Public Health Commissioner at NEIWPCC Meetings of the Commissioners

-Jana Ferguson serves as the Director of the Bureau of Environmental Health.
+Jana Ferguson serves as the director of the Bureau of Environmental Health.

 F. Adam Yanulis

 Adam Yanulis has more than 30 years of experience providing leadership to the public sector engineering community in New England.
 He currently serves as vice president at Tighe & Bond, an engineering firm.
 Previously, he served as a vice president at CDM Smith, where he was responsible for the sales and marketing of municipal services in New England.
 During his career, Yanulis has also worked for the engineering, science, and operations firm Woodard & Curran.
 He is active with many organizations including the American Water Works Association; in 2013, he was elected to a three-year term on AWWA’s board of directors.
-Yanulis received his B.A. in Political Science from the University of New Hampshire.
+Yanulis received his bachelor’s in political science from the University of New Hampshire.